Laz4rz/craftinginterpreters/lox/README.md

 }
 ```

-Now you can call `javac` (`javac HelloWorld.java`) on it, which I believe stand for Java Compiler.
+Now you can call `javac` (`javac HelloWorld.java`) on it, which I believe stands for Java Compiler.
 You may be a little surprised that it didn't create an executable, but a `HelloWorld.class` file.

 This is because (Claude 3.5 speaking):